Digital hoarding: Constraints

 The focus of existing studies on digital hoarding are narrow in scope, typically focusing on determining what differences and similarities exist between people's reasons to accumulate digital material in a work setting vs private setting.
 This boundary between work vs personal information spaces is becoming increasingly difficult to sustain prompting some archivists to suggest work and personal information could merge into personal record keeping.
 Other limitations include small sample research groups and a lack of agreed upon metrics to fully measure the aspects of digital hoarding behavior.

-Common Hoarding Sites
+Common hoarding sites

 Digital hoarding occurs in any electronic spaces where information is stored.
 These are common areas where digital clutter may exist: